 In the midst of this “new normal” it has never been more important to assess and adjust your business preparedness plan, anticipating new ways of responding to compound events.
 Remote, decentralized work forces, financial constraints and supply chain disruption are just a few variables important to consider when recalibrating preparedness planning.
 Consider the following issues complicating compound disaster scenarios:

 - Overwhelmed disaster management support.
-Familiar state, federal and provincial government responses may be limited due to lack of availability or resources during a compound disaster.
+Familiar federal and provincial government responses may be limited due to lack of availability or resources during a compound disaster.
 Government agencies, emergency service providers and healthcare systems already struggling to keep up with the global pandemic will be further strained and therefore, response times could be unusually high.
 Natural disaster response efforts require a large mobilization and coordination of teams of people and volunteers, which will include new and difficult challenges in a compound disaster response environment.
 An added challenge will be protecting first responders and those affected by the disaster from COVID-19.

 - Technology-related challenges.
 Many organizations have rapidly transitioned their employees from office-based to home-based.
 Having a decentralized workforce will have both pros and cons in the event of a natural disaster.
 While the likelihood of your entire remote staff being impacted by a single, localized event may be lower, utility outages could disconnect critical staff for an extended period of time should their homes lose power.
 Consider your options in this scenario.
 Is there a way to make these employees and their technology more resilient in the face of a natural disaster?
 Another important aspect to consider is the recent rise in cyber incidents.
 A decentralized staff has made many business networks more vulnerable.

 Contact HUB Risk Services to learn how to develop a business continuity plan that will help protect your business and employees from the unexpected.
-Access HUB’s Crisis Resource Centers to get the latest information and guidance on Coronavirus (COVID-19) and other unexpected disasters to help you protect what matters most.
+Access HUB’s Crisis Resource Centres to get the latest information and guidance on Coronavirus (COVID-19) and other unexpected disasters to help you protect what matters most.